Terminology

 ACME

-Automatic Certificate Management Environment (ACME) is a communications protocol created by Internet Security Research Group (ISRG) to automate obtaining and managing the X.509 certificates needed for TLS encryption.
+Automatic Certificate Management Environment (ACME) is a communications protocol created by the Internet Security Research Group (opens in a new tab) (ISRG) to automate obtaining and managing the X.509 certificates needed for TLS encryption.

-ACME has near ubiquitous support across languages and frameworks.
+ACME has near-ubiquitous support across languages and frameworks.
 Anchor uses the ACME protocol for certificate provisioning, which keeps required setup minimal.

 If you'd like a deep-dive into ACME, check out RFC 8555 (opens in a new tab).